 Here's how it works being a social senior:

-- Social seniors and their families are welcome to participate in Commencement weekend events, including Baccalaureate, at which social seniors may robe, march, and sit with graduating seniors.
+- Social seniors and their families are welcome to participate in other Commencement weekend events, including Baccalaureate, at which social seniors may process and sit with graduating seniors.

 - Social seniors must obtain the permission of the senior class dean if they wish to attend senior week, etc.

 - Social seniors follow the residence life guidelines for seniors.